cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 they would all need to go through their entire codebase and update it to work with the new interface.

-1. To see the impact of such a change on a **much** smaller scale, go to the source code for the `Styleable` interface and uncomment the `getState` method along with the `State` enumeration.
-Now, you have modified the interface.
+1. To see the impact of such a change on a **much** smaller scale, go to the source code for the `Styleable` interface and uncomment the `getState` method.
+Now, you have modified the interface by adding a method.
 This will require any implementing class to add a `getState` method in order to compile.

 1. Recompile only the `Styleable` interface using `bin` as the default directory for compiled code.
 If